sanjayb-28/CloudArena/README.md

 # CloudArena

 CloudArena is a modular platform for orchestrating agentic security exercises inside a fully managed AWS sandbox.
-The project combines Python-based planning and execution bots, curated ATT&CK-based content, and automated reporting to help teams practice cloud defense safely.
+The project combines Python-based planning and execution bots, curated ATT&CK-based content, and automated reporting to help teams practice cloud defense safely and reproduce findings consistently.

 ## Project Goals